geraldonovais/adding-remote-repository/README.md

-# Adding a remote repository
+# Adding a Remote Repository

 - Create a repository on GitHub using the [New Repository](https://github.com/new) page.